aditharun/ExAC-Viewer/README.md

 ## How to Use This Tool

+Package Dependencies: xlsxwriter, xlrd
 Download python script, exacView.py, and run in terminal.
 Enter the full path for the downloaded ExAC file when prompted by the script.

 #### Other Things To Add